logzio/public-api/query/readme.md

 The number of queries executed is controlled and limited by Logz.io.

-The number of results are limited to 10,000 if you need this limitation increased contact support@logz.io .
+The number of results are limited to 10,000.

 ## Execute a Search Query